How Google might Add Related Links to Documents

 Google Autolink Plus?

 One of the features or the Google Toolbar is an Auto link that, if turned on, can help a person find out some more information about some types of information that appear on a page, such as street addresses, tracking numbers for packages, ISBNs for books, and Car Vehicle Identification Numbers (VIN).

 There were a few articles about AutoLink that describes many concerns about it:

 From Search Engine Watch, Danny Sullivan wrote about Google Toolbar’s AutoLink & The Need For Opt-Out

 A Kuro5hin Op-Ed also covered that topic well with Google’s AutoLink: getting to the real issue.

 It’s difficult to tell if this feature would only be available to viewers through a personalized version of the search engine.
-It may be that it is since the effectiveness of it could be enhanced by the user information that could be used to inform the selection of related links to documents.
+However, it may be that it is since the effectiveness of it could be enhanced by the user information that could be used to inform the selection of related links to documents.